Home | Knife Skills | How to cut eggplant

 How to cut eggplant for grilling?

-Cut the ends off of the eggplant then cut it in half.
-Cut each of the halves into quarters lengthwise.
-Or you can slice them and grill them kind of like a steak.
+Cut each half into quarters lengthwise, or you can slice them and grill them kind of like a steak.
+If you cut the eggplant too thin, it will not grill well.

 How to cut eggplant for stir fry?